CIBC Savings account review

 - Excessive transaction fee.
 Any pre-authorized, automatic or telephone transfer or debit card transaction in excess of 6 per month incurs a $10 fee.

-If you prefer an account with more transparency, you’ll want to keep looking.
+If you prefer an account with better rates, you’ll want to keep looking.
 As always, compare your options when looking for a savings account.

 Compare CIBC Savings account to other savings accounts